navapbc/template-infra/infra/README.md

 # Overview

 This project practices infrastructure-as-code (IaC) and uses the [Terraform framework](https://www.terraform.io).
 This directory contains the infrastructure code for this project, including infrastructure for all application resources.
-This terraform project uses the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
+This Terraform project uses the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 ## 📂 Directory structure